kaz-utashiro/App-week/README.md

     --colormap  THISWEEK=L05/445 \
     --colormap THISMONTH=555/113

+Besides above, color for day-of-week names can be specified individually by following labels.
+No color is assigned to these labels by default.

+    DOW_SU
+    DOW_MO
+    DOW_TU
+    DOW_WE
+    DOW_TH
+    DOW_FR
+    DOW_SA

 Three digit means 216 RGB values from 000 to 555, and Lxx means 24 gray scales.
 Colormap is handled by [Getopt::EX::Colormap](https://metacpan.org/pod/Getopt::EX::Colormap) module;
 use \`perldoc Getopt::EX::Colormap\` for detail.